-With an average high of -1 degrees Celsius (30 degrees Fahrenheit) for the month of January and a record low of -32 degrees Celsius (-25 degrees Fahrenheit), you might picture many Toronto residents huddled under fluffy blankets to stay warm at night.
+With an average high of -1 degrees Celsius (30 degrees Fahrenheit) for the month of January and a record low of -32 degrees Celsius (-25 degrees Fahrenheit) based on worldweatheronline.com, you might picture many Toronto residents huddled under fluffy blankets to stay warm at night.

-The heating cable itself costs $645, with a SmartStat™ programmable thermostat bringing the price up to $814.
-To heat this room for a day, the operating cost is only 71 cents, according to WarmlyYours' Energy Use Calculator.
-This tool factors in the average kWh cost in Toronto, which is about 12 cents.
+The heating cable itself costs $725, with a nSpire Touch programmable thermostat bringing the price up to $984.
+To heat this room for 8 hours a day, the operating cost is 92 cents, according to WarmlyYours' Operating Cost Calculator.
+This tool factors in the average kWh cost in Toronto by postal code, which is about 14 cents.

 Using TempZone™ Cable is the most cost-effective way to radiantly heat this bedroom.
 It's also the most flexible option.
 To install the cable underneath tile, stone or hardwood floors, the cable is affixed to plastic strips placed at either end of the room.
 These strips keep the heating cable secure as it's being installed and as the self-leveling underlayment is applied.
 This method takes a little more time and effort than installing heating rolls or mats, but it can adapt to any room size or shape for the lowest price.

 Cut-and-Turn Heating Rolls vs. Electric Floor Heating Cables